October 01, 2019

 This is our homage to what is thought of as a 'traditional' chai latte.

 2 tsps Masala Chai

 Teaspoon of Sugar or Honey Cinnamon Stick

-Put the water and cinnamon stick into a saucepan, bring to the boil then put onto a low heat for a good five minutes.
-Add the milk, tea and sugar and let it all simmer away for another five minutes giving it a good whisk before straining into your mug.
+Put the milk and cinnamon stick into a saucepan, bring to the boil then put onto a low heat for a good five minutes.
+Add the tea and sugar and let it all simmer away for another five minutes giving it a good whisk before straining into your mug.
 Enjoy!

 A sweet, caffeine-free treat that's a perfect alternative to hot chocolate.
 Make this to share on a cold day with your favourite person- roaring fire optional!

 Brew Gingerbread Chai in boiling water for at least 5 minutes.
 You can do this on the hob, in a teapot or just in a mug.
 However you brew the tea, you will need to strain it into a couple of mugs when ready to serve.
 Add sugar or honey to warmed milk and whisk quickly until it's all nice and frothy, then pour onto your strained chai and sprinkle with cinnamon.
 Gingernuts on the side are optional but highly recommended.

 Chilli and chocolate has been a dream team since the Aztecs discovered them centuries ago.
 This chai latte mixes this with rum for a grown up take on a chai latte- but it can be made without.

 Put everything apart from the rum into a saucepan, bring to the boil and then turn down and simmer for a good five minutes.
 Give it a good whisk, add your rum and strain into a couple of mugs.
 Sprinkle with nutmeg or go extra spicy and use cayenne pepper.
 A few squares of dark chocolate on the side will go down well.